2018 Tumeremo massacre

-The October 2018 Tumeremo massacre is at least the third civilian massacre of miners in the Venezuelan town of Tumeremo since 2016.
+The 2018 Tumeremo massacre is at least the third civilian massacre of miners in the Venezuelan town of Tumeremo since 2016.
 Occurring over three days from 14 October 2018, it is suspected that a Colombian guerrilla group is responsible for the murders.

 Attack

 The miners attacked were at Los Candados mine.
 The opposition politician for the state, Américo de Grazia, claimed that the recovered bodies were of 4 men and 3 women.
 He also posted a thread of tweets showing several bodies, including those with gunshot wounds showing how they had been killed and abandoned.
 Five survivors of the attack returned to their village to report the events, there are reportedly six people injured.

 Suspected attackers

 According to The Guardian, victims' families blame the Colombian guerrilla group, the National Liberation Army (ELN), and that this group is supported by Venezuelan President Nicolás Maduro.
 These kinds of attacks were previously described as a type of gang warfare between mining mafias, but the leftist ELN and Maduro are allegedly attempting to disrupt production and gather mining profits, according to analytical reports.